Supply Chain Trends Every Packaging Leader Must Watch

 Energy-efficient lighting, automated systems, and renewable power sources are now standard in modern warehouses to reduce energy costs.

-These supply chain strategies shrink the carbon footprint of getting packaging to production lines or retail shelves.
+These supply chain strategies shrink the carbon footprint of getting packaging to production lines.

 Many supply chain operations still involve labor-intensive steps that slow down throughput and increase costs.